-How To Use Chameleon Pens and Color Tones: Louise Dunbar’s Colouring Tutorial
+How To Use Chameleon Pens and Color Tones with This Colouring Tutorial

 Looking for advice and top tips on how to get the most out of your Chameleon Pens and Color Tops?
 Then you’ve come to the right place!
 We asked the creative Louise Dunbar to have a go with a brand new set of Chameleon Pens and Color Tops, and share her top tips for colouring success!
 Check out Louise’s colouring tutorial below – including how to achieve shading, beautifully textured hair, and what NOT to do when blending colours!